-Mr.Modi started highlighting their party’s election manifestos, Gujarat government initiatives, public programs, growth rates, public distribution system in their website.
-Mr.Modi also used social networking sites like Facebook, twitter effectively to communicate his thought process on various topics.
+Mr.Modi started highlighting their party’s election manifestos, Gujarat government initiatives, public programs, growth rates, public distribution system on their website.
+Mr.Modi also used social networking sites like Facebook, Twitter effectively to communicate his thought process on various topics.
 The Japanese Prime minister Mr. Shinzo Abe is an adherent follower of Mr.Modi apart from other 4.99 million people.
-This is a staggering presence for any Indian politician in social media limelight.
+This is a staggering presence for any Indian politician in the social media limelight.
 There is more to it.
 Post his taking over as an Indian prime Minister he has taken many initiative programs like http://mygov.in/ page wherein ideas can be shared either in the DISCUSS or DO forums.
 This only led to greater citizen participation and inclusiveness.

-On the other hand the IIT prodigy Mr. Kejriwal has used social media in such a way that he made local presence felt globally.
-He internationalized his party by challenging corruption free governance, effective funding mechanisms and the main treat to Indians is the youngest lot of politicians in his party like the famous Rajeev Chadha.
-Each of these factors have been effectively publicized using social media forums such as Facebook, twitter and the party website.
-His transparent part funding and candidatures of various party members with a report card of called MLA report card had been widely viewed.
+On the other hand, the IIT prodigy Mr. Kejriwal has used social media in such a way that he made local presence felt global.
+He internationalized his party by challenging corruption-free governance, effective funding mechanisms and the main threat to Indians is the youngest lot of politicians in his party like the famous Rajeev Chadha.
+Each of these factors has been effectively publicized using social media forums such as Facebook, Twitter, and the party website.
+His transparent part funding and candidatures of various party members with a report card called MLA report card had been widely viewed.

 In the biggest ever political election rallies social media had been used or rather exploited at the fullest reaching millions of people across the globe.
 Post the elections, the winning was celebrated too in the social media forums.
-Thus the recent elections had marked the beginning of new level of politics nick named as social media elections or for short “Electronic Elections”.
+Thus the recent elections had marked the beginning of a new level of politics nicknamed social media elections or for short “Electronic Elections”.

-This only led people understand politicians in a better fashion.
-They are introduced to transparent campaigning which made them judge the politicians candidature better.
-Also constant updates through twitter made people come close to elections campaigns, this also encouraged greater citizen participation by means of increased voters.
+This only led people to understand politicians in a better fashion.
+They are introduced to transparent campaigning which made them judge the politician’s candidature better.
+Also, constant updates through Twitter made people come close to election campaigns, this also encouraged greater citizen participation by means of increased voters.
 The preservation of this social media momentum and accelerating it further will see metamorphic changes in the coming days and this can be the beginning of new age elections in the country.
-Thanks to Facebook, Twitter, LinkedIn, Google +, Instagram and many more interesting social networking applications for shrinking the spaces getting us close to the country’s politics.
+Thanks to Facebook, Twitter, LinkedIn, Google +, Instagram, and many more interesting social networking applications for shrinking the spaces getting us close to the country’s politics.

 Never before had India seen an election campaign as huge as this.
-Thanks to the optimum use of the social media the shift in the Indian politics changed forever!
+Thanks to the optimum use of social media the shift in Indian politics changed forever!